Infinite Switch Detailed Operation

 Operational walk-through

-The PWM duty cycle determines how much power is delivered to the load by varying the percentage of time that the voltage is turned on within each time period.
+The infinite switch’s duty cycle determines how much power is delivered to the load by varying the percentage of time that the voltage is turned on within each time period.
 The time period and thus frequency of the modulation in an infinite switch is variable (unlike traditional PWM applications – such as motor control and LED lighting), and determined by knob controlled cam that presses against the bi-metal strip.
-The more force, the higher the frequency and duty cycle.
-The less force, the lower the frequency and duty cycle.
+Increasing cam force increases the percentage of time S1 remains closed during each heating cycle (higher duty cycle).
+The overall cycle period is primarily determined by the thermal characteristics of the bimetal and internal heater and does not change as dramatically as the duty cycle itself.
 The following oscilloscope-like images show the waveforms for different heat settings.

-The figure below shows the pulse-width modulated waveform for an infinite switch set on low and minimal force exerted by the cam.
+The figure below shows the pulsed waveform for an infinite switch set on low and minimal force exerted by the cam.

-The figure below shows the pulse-width modulated waveform for an infinite switch set on medium and moderate force exerted by the cam.
+The figure below shows the pulsed waveform waveform for an infinite switch set on medium and moderate force exerted by the cam.

-The figure below shows the pulse-width modulated waveform for an infinite switch set on medium-high and moderately high force exerted by the cam.
+The figure below shows the pulsed waveform waveform for an infinite switch set on medium-high and moderately high force exerted by the cam.

-Finally, the figure below shows the pulse-width modulated waveform for an infinite switch set on high or 100% duty cycle with S1 forced closed by the cam.
+Finally, the figure below shows the waveform for an infinite switch set on high or 100% duty cycle with S1 forced closed by the cam.

 In the preceding figures, the duty cycle determines the percentage of power delivered to the load.
-Since the voltage and current are both at 100% for the time the switch is closed, the delivered power is directly proportional to the duty cycle.
-Thus a 50% duty cycle delivers 50% power and thus 50% heat.
+Since full line voltage is applied during the on-time, average power delivered to a resistive load is proportional to duty cycle.
+Thus a 50% duty cycle results in approximately 50% of full rated heating power.

-The reason for using PWM on a stovetop burner is the same as for LED lighting and motor control.
-There is almost no waste power when turning a switch on and off, as opposed to other methods of power reduction.
-That is because a switch has (ideally) has no resistance or voltage drop (and thus no power dissipation).
-Using a resistor to drop the voltage would certainly reduce power at the load – but would dissipate a lot of wasted heat.
+The reason for using duty cycle control on a stovetop burner is the same as for LED lighting and motor control.
+There is minimal wasted power when controlling a load by fully opening and closing a switch, because an ideal closed switch has very low resistance and an open switch carries no current.
+This makes time-proportioning far more efficient than using a large series resistor to reduce voltage.
+That is because a switch (ideally) has almost no resistance or voltage drop (and thus no power dissipation).
+Alternatively, simply using a resistor to drop the voltage would certainly reduce power at the load – but would dissipate a lot of wasted heat.
 In the case of a cooktop burner, the power reduction resistor would have to be huge and would dissipate almost as much heat as the burner itself.

 You’ll even find a Wikipedia entry that compares the infinite switch’s operation to that of PWM here.